 - Severe back pain

-Some types of spine injuries that you can get after a rear-end accident include spinal cord injury, spondylolisthesis, herniated disks, and compression fractures.
+Some types of spine injuries that you can get after a rear-end accident include spinal cord injuries, spondylolisthesis, herniated disks, and compression fractures.

 Safety Belt Injuries

-When an accident happens, the car’s safety belt tightens, intending to stop your body from hitting the windshield, dashboard, and steering wheel.
-Nonetheless, the belt may cut your skin or bruise underlying organs when you are restrained against the belt with enough force.
+When an accident happens, the car’s safety belt tightens, stopping your body from hitting the windshield, dashboard, and steering wheel.
+When it tightens, the belt may cut or bruise your skin.
+You could also suffer internal injuries as the impact of the accident forces you against the restraints.

 Soft Tissues Injuries and Lacerations